What Does it Mean to Be Bipolar? Turning My Weakness Into Strength

 Bipolar Disorder Has Made Me Ambitious

-I wouldn’t have the aspirations I have today without my experience with bipolar disorder.
+I would not have the aspirations I have today without my experience with bipolar disorder.

-When you’re deep in the bowels of an episode, you feel trapped with no way out.
+When you are deep in the bowels of an episode, you feel trapped with no way out.
 The fact that I was able to survive those episodes and achieve stability was enough to prove to myself that even I had what it takes to be successful.
-I learned how to turn strife into motivation.
+I learned how to turn stride into motivation.

-Now I’m able to keep my emotional reactions within a healthy range while also being able to make solving the problem a priority instead of harping on it.
+Now I am able to keep my emotional reactions within a healthy range while also being able to make solving the problem a priority instead of harping on it.
 As I kept doing this, I saw my productivity increase.
 When my productivity increased, so did my self-confidence.

 Bipolar Disorder Has Taught Me Self-Love

-I saw how my newly found ambitious disposition allowed for me to excel ahead of some of my peers (whether it be at work or in school).
-This made me realize that not only do I have potential but I that I’m also worth something.
+I saw how my newly-found ambitious disposition allowed for me to excel ahead of some of my peers (whether it be at work or in school).
+This made me realize that not only do I have potential but I that I am also worth something.
 I finally felt like an asset to my loved ones instead of a burden.
 I realized that I mattered.

-Bipolar disorder taught me that things aren’t always exclusively negative or positive.
-Even though there were a whole lot of negatives present, those negatives couldn’t negate the positives.
+Bipolar disorder taught me that things are not always exclusively negative or positive.
+Even though there were a whole lot of negatives present, those negatives could not negate the positives.